 There are many types of services, different pricing schemes, lots of decisions to make, lots of factors involved.
 To make things worse there are some issues which you may not even know about!
-In this article I’ll try and introduce you to some of the more subtle points of choosing a host to make sure you aren’t ripped off.
+In this article, we’ll try and introduce you to some of the more subtle points of choosing a host to make sure you aren’t ripped off.

 This should go before anything else.
-Respectible sites also have pitfals and even though they have some nastly tricks up their sleeves their goal isn’t really to rip you off outright.
-They may play some trickery with renewal fees or service structures but at the end of the day they do actually want to give you good service.
+Respectable sites also have pitfalls and even though they have some nasty tricks up their sleeves their goal isn’t really to rip you off outright.
+They may play some trickery with renewal fees or service structures but at the end of the day, they do actually want to give you good service.

 Unknown companies, especially local small businesses may be looking for a quick buck and will play nice pre-sales and forget about you once they have your money.
 This isn’t always like that, but it’s something to be aware of.